TheBlueOompaLoompa/gtkcord3-js/README.md

 <p align="center">

 <img width="128" src="logo.png" />
-<h1 align="center">gtkcord-js</h1>
+<h1 align="center">gtkcord4-js</h1>
 <p  align="center">A lightweight Discord client which uses GTK4 for the user interface.
 Rewritten in typescript.</p>

 </p>

 ***

-This project is in the early stages where the only thing here is the hello world window
+This project is in the early stages where the only thing here is the hello world window.
+Also oops I didn't realize I should name this gtkcord4 :/